VolosuninEgor/summer2024/ReportСard.md

 # Report card by day

+## June 2
+A little dancing with a tambourine, due to the fact that I connected the repository to git and/or github, I can't emulate the work, but I just created a separate folder that is not linked to the repository and already test the code there, after which I upload it to the main folder and push it to the repository

 ## June 1
 The first day of summer, from now on I get involved in active work!
 Today I will work on the verilog on the Hardware Description Language Programming (Verilog) playlist and I will already start doing UART, which should have been done 3 days ago, I am behind schedule.
 I also started to master git and github at least at a basic level
 One o'clock in the morning, due to the fact that there were some problems with the code simulation, the UART is in flight again today, tomorrow I will not allow this